Manali-Naik/SikkaBot-Hackathon/README.md

 ## Conclusion

 That's it!
 You now have a working Flask chatbot for Sikka.ai running on your local machine.
-Feel free to ping me or email us at @sikka.ai if you ran into any issue or would require additional information.
+Feel free to ping us or email us at above mentioned ID, if you ran into any issue or would require additional information.